SuperSonnix71/sonnixgres/README.md

 First, ensure that your PostgreSQL credentials are set as environment variables.

-Create a `.env ` file in your CDW with the following database enviornment  variables:
+Create a `.env ` file in your CWD with the following database enviornment  variables:

 ```parameters
 DB_HOST=your_database_host